Skip to main content

 Dr. Alison Grittner

-Principal Investigator; Housing Stream Lead, Social Stream Co-Lead; Assistant Professor (CBU)
+Principal Investigator; Housing Stream Lead, Social Stream Co-Lead; Associate Professor (CBU)

 Alison L. Grittner, PhD, MArch, is an interdisciplinary scholar situated at the intersection of architecture, social work, and the visual arts.
 Her work begins with a central provocation: if sociality and spatiality are mutually constituting, then justice can be advanced through the material environment.